 The Postgraduate Diploma in Sustainable Development is offered by the Centre for Sustainability Transitions at Stellenbosch University.
-It is an honours-level qualification (NQF 8) comprised of 8 modules that can be completed preferably over one year.
-If this is not possible a second year is an option.
+It is an honours-level qualification (NQF 8) comprised of 8 modules that can be completed over 1 or 2 years.
 The programme offers transdisciplinary training in the fields of social-ecological systems and sustainability transitions and transformations.